-The AFMA Commission has set a 'determined weight' of 2,000 kg for the 2024-25 season.
+The AFMA Commission has set a 'determined weight' of 2,000 kg for the 2025-26 fishing season.
 Determined weight allows you to take an additional 2,000 kg, in excess of the 10 per cent overcatch, without being prosecuted.
-However, the additional 2,000 kg is decremented against your quota allocation in the subsequent season at twice the rate (i.e., if 2,000 kg in excess was taken, 4,000 kg would be decremented in the subsequent season).
+However, the additional 2,000 kg is decremented against your quota allocation in the subsequent fishing season at twice the rate (i.e., if 2,000 kg in excess was taken, 4,000 kg would be decremented in the subsequent fishing season).